NeoMatlala/technical-documentation-page/README.md

 # TECHNICAL DOCUMENTATION PAGE

-created this 'technical documentation page' using HTML5 & CSS3
+Technical documentation page created using
+HTML5 & CSS3.
+The projet was part of freeCodeCamp's 'Responsive web design' online course.

 ## What I have learned
 New concepts I've learned on this project: